egormin/xxx/README.md

 ### Install Jenkins master

-This role intended to automated installation of Jenkins master server.
+This role intended for automated installation of Jenkins master server.

 ***OS tested and supported:***